 In Emilia-Romagna, the four cities of art boasting UNESCO World Heritage sites are Ferrara, Ravenna, Modena and Bologna being universal witnesses of the beauty of our territory and of places that tourists should add to the list of destinations of our amazing Peninsula.

 Ferrara: the Renaissance city and the Po Delta Valley

 It grew around a ford of the Po river during the Byzantine period, and thanks to the Estensi Family, the city knew a period of great splendour and renovation, attracting great scholars and artists from all over Europe of the likes of Piero Della Francesca, Jacopo Bellini and Andrea Mantegna; also growing thanks to the construction of buildings and the creation of artworks that beseemed a Renessaince capital like this one.

 The peculiar structure, which was the result of a great-scale urban project towards the end of the fifteenth century, makes it the ideal city – charming and captivating from a historical and architectural point of view.

-Right on this territory, Unesco extended the world heritage acknowledgement and included the vast Po Delta area marked by the so-called “Delizie“, manors of the Dukes of Este, extraordinary for the prestige of their structures and details, as well as for the elegance with which they embellished the surrounding landscape.
+Right on this territory, Unesco extended the world heritage acknowledgement and included the vast Po Delta area marked by the so-called “Delizie” (1999), manors of the Dukes of Este, extraordinary for the prestige of their structures and details, as well as for the elegance with which they harmonise with the surrounding landscape.

 Basilica of San Vitale, Mausoleum of Galla Placidia, Mausoleum of Theoderic, Basilica of Sant’Apollinare Nuovo and of Sant’Apollinare in Classe, the Arian and the Neonian Baptistery and the Chapel of Sant’Andrea: eight different Unesco monuments for a single city.